aws-samples/cfn101-workshop/workshop/content/intermediate/templates/resource-dependencies/_index.md

 When you delete your stack, CloudFormation follows creation order in reverse: in this case, for example, `SNSTopicSubscription` and `SecurityGroupIngress` resources will be deleted first, followed by `SecurityGroup` and `SNSTopic`.

+{{% notice note %}}
-**Note:** As part of the stack creation, you should have received an email for the email address you provided for the SNS subscription, to confirm the topic subscription.
+As part of the stack creation, you should have received an email for the email address you provided for the SNS subscription, to confirm the topic subscription.
 Please choose the **Confirm subscription** option in the email you received, to successfully subscribe to the SNS topic: doing this is important because when you delete the stack, CloudFormation will not be able to delete subscriptions that are in pending state.
+{{% /notice %}}

 Kudos!
 You have now learned how CloudFormation automatically handles resource creation order when you define resource dependencies with `Ref` or `Fn::GetAtt`.